 Obedience Champion – OC

-Handlers can participate in Rally O as a non-competitive activity but some may choose to compete to gain titles.
-In a trial the dog and handler complete a course which has been designed in advance by an independent Rally Judge.
-(For more information on courses, visit Rally O).
+Handlers can participate in Rally as a non-competitive activity but some may choose to compete to gain titles.
+In a trial the dog and handler complete a course which has been designed in advance by an independent Rally judge.
 Unlike regular obedience, instead of waiting for the judge’s orders, the competitors proceed around the course of designated stations with the dog in heel position.

 Rally Novice: the dog on-lead using 10 – 15 of the first 31 signs.